-How Selena Gomez Is Really Doing After ‘Life Changing’ Kidney Transplant
+How Is Selena Gomez Really Doing After ‘Life Changing’ Kidney Transplant?

 The star is also said to have been spreading the love with another famous friend lately, as sources revealed that she and longtime best friend Taylor Swift have been getting together and swapping dating advice when it comes to their respective boyfriends.

-[Featured Image by Cindy Ord/Getty Images for Coach]
+[Featured Image by Cindy Ord/Getty Images]